 top of page

 The Handlebar Cafe exists to help everyone connect with each other and the beautiful environment.
-Please leave the car at home and walk or cycle.
+Whenever you can, please consider leaving the car at home and walk or cycle.

 Handlebar Cafe 001.jpg